Uniform tight frames as optimal signals: Introduction

 \end{problem}

-The above question is closely related to the notion of {\em frames}, introduced originally by Duffin and Schaeffer \cite{DS52}.
-A vector system $(v_i)_1^N \subset \R^d$ is called a frame if there exist $0 < A \leq B < \infty $ such that

-holds for every vector $w \in \R^d$.
-The quantity $\sum_{k=1}^n \sum_{l=1}^n \la v_k, v_l \ra^2$ is called the {\em frame potential} of the vector system $(v_i)_1^n$, introduced by Benedetto and Fickus \cite{BF03} (see \cite{FJKO05} and \cite{CGGKO20} for further generalizations).
-Frame theory has become a well-studied topic in recent years, with plenty of real-world applications.
-As we are going to see, Problem~\ref{problem1} is another example of this phenomenon.

-In this short note, we solve Problem~\ref{maxmin} in the special case $\sigma =0$, and also discuss results in the general setting.
-We will concentrate on the case when $\sigma$ is small, since this is needed for practical applications in signal processing.
+In the present article, we solve Problem~\ref{problem1} in the special case $\sigma =0$, and obtain a stability version for small values of $\sigma>0$.
+The latter is essential for practical applications in signal processing.

-We start by making some general comments.
-We would like to determine the vector systems which are extremal with respect to \eqref{maxmin}.
-Naturally, the factor $N$ may be omitted from the target function.
-Also, for any strictly monotone increasing function $f$, the maxima of
+We start by a trivial simplification.
+Note that for any strictly monotone increasing function $f$, the maxima of

 and